Where the

 specification.

 Where most museums display artifacts in the condition they arrive, Fields of Thunder works in the other direction.
-Each acquired piece is evaluated, researched against original ordnance records, and, when appropriate, returned to the exact configuration it left the arsenal in, down to the shade of the paint and the stamp of the inspector.
+Each acquired piece is evaluated, researched against original Ordnance or Arsenal records, and, when appropriate, returned to the exact configuration it left the arsenal in, down to the shade of the paint and the stamp of the inspector.

-The result is a living collection where a 3.2" field gun does not merely represent the Indian War era, but could, if ordered, fire the same round it was built to fire at Santiago de Cuba.
+The result is a living collection where a 3.2″ field gun does not merely represent the Indian War era, but could, if commanded, fire the same round it was built to fire at Santiago de Cuba.

 III · In Honor

-“America's fighting men and women sacrifice much to ensure that our great nation stays free.
-We owe a debt of gratitude to the soldiers that have paid the ultimate price.”
+We owe a debt of gratitude to the soldiers that have served and those that have paid the ultimate price.

 Pacific Campaign